skip to main content

 Overall Score =

-(1 × Written Communication + 1 × Humanities and Social Sciences + 2 × Biological and Physical Sciences) ÷ 4
+(1 x Humanities and Social Sciences + 1 x Written Communication + 2 x Biological and Physical Sciences) ÷ 4

 To assist you in evaluating your test performance your scores will be accompanied by a chart showing an approximate percentile ranking for your overall score.
 This will give you an indication of how you have performed against other test takers in the same GAMSAT sitting as you.

-The universities will consider your section and overall scores, not your percentile ranking.
+The universities will consider your Section and Overall Score, not your percentile ranking.
 The universities will set their own cut-off scores from year to year.
 These are the minimum scores acceptable for consideration for entry to the graduate-entry programs.

-The schools may also choose to use the scores in other ways.
+The universities may also choose to use the scores in other ways.
 Please see the universities’ websites for further information.

 Scores are scaled by ACER to make them directly comparable from test to test.

-The overall score is calculated to several decimal places and then rounded.
-The overall score is calculated before the rounding of section scores.
+The Overall Scores are calculated by ACER to several decimal places and then rounded.
+The Section Scores in your Statement of Results are rounded, Overall Scores are calculated before the Section Scores are rounded.
 This makes it impossible for test takers to replicate the process.

 What is a scaled score?